X11Libre/xserver/SECURITY.md

 # XLibre Security Policy

 The XLibre project takes security seriously.
-If you discover any vulnerabilities, please bring it to our attention right away!
+If you discover any vulnerabilities, please bring them to our attention right away!

 ### How to Report a Security Vulnerability